How to delete WooCommerce customer accounts

 How to turn off account creation

-Suppose you would like to turn off WooCommerce account creation and user registration.
-This will allow your WooCommerce store to be visible to everyone, but your visitors cannot create accounts for themselves.
+If you want to turn off WooCommerce account creation and user registration, your WooCommerce store will be visible to everyone.
+Still, your visitors cannot create accounts for themselves.
 You will have to create accounts manually for your users if you wish.
 However, although you have disabled your WooCommerce account creation, they can purchase products as guests.

 Fortunately, WooCommerce has an out-of-the-box option to turn off account creation.
-All you have to do is, in your WordPress admin, go to the WooCommerce -> Settings -> Accounts tab.
+All you have to do is go to your WordPress admin and go to the WooCommerce -> Settings -> Accounts tab.
 There, you can find the options at the bottom of the page.
 One of the options is the “Enable registration on the “Checkout” page.”

 You need to untick -> Enable registration on the “Checkout” page and press the Save Changes button.